 Open a new window on the analysis software (Vevo Vac) by clicking on the name icon.

-Click on the PPV option.
+Click on the PPV option (arrow in Figure 3D).
 A small window will further appear with the image of the aorta.

-Draw a rectangular box covering both the walls of the suprarenal aorta.
+Draw a rectangular box by clicking on the upper vessel wall and dragging the pointer for about 4 mm covering both the walls of the suprarenal aorta.

 NOTE: Keep the length of the box consistent (~4 mm) for all the images.
 The user can adjust rectangular box by rotating to align the box and selecting the line then dragging to a new position on the vessel being analyzed to obtain the most appropriate and clear inflection of the pulse wave.
 The vertical lines of data from the rectangle will be displayed and identified as the Left (top image) and Right (bottom image) on the ROI.
 For a better visualization of the inflection of the pulse wave, it is sometimes useful to the draw box only on the upper wall as shown in Figure 3.
 The software will automatically calculate the PPV (m/s).
 However, it’s always better to manually adjust the purple lines to set the exact inflection point on the pulse waves and PPV will change accordingly.